gabyx/Technical-Markdown/Readme.md

 ## Pandoc Filters

 Pandoc filters are harder to debug.
-There is an included unix-like [tee.py](convert/pandoc/filters/tee.py) filter which can be put anywhere into the filter chain as needed, to see the output in `pandoc/filter-out` (see [dev.py](convert/pandoc/filters/module/dev.py) for adjustments).
+There is an included unix-like [tee.py](convert/pandoc/filters/tee.py) filter which can be put anywhere into the filter chain as needed, to see the AST JSON output in the folder `pandoc/filter-out` (see [dev.py](convert/pandoc/filters/module/dev.py) for adjustments).
 The filter [teeStart.py](convert/pandoc/filters/teeStart.py) first clears all output before doing the same as [tee.py](convert/pandoc/filters/tee.py).
 Uncomment the `tee.py` filters in [pandoc-filters.yaml](convert/pandoc/defaults/pandoc-filters.yaml).

 # Issues

-### Panflute [done]
+## Panflute [done]
 Using pandoc `>=2.10` we have more types and AST changes in

 - [jgm/pandoc#1024](https://github.com/jgm/pandoc/issues/1024),